-- Standard E1: Election Programmes are subject to other broadcasting codes (except for the balance standard - see below) - Standard E2: Election Programme Advocacy Distinguishing factual information from opinion or advocacy. - Standard E3: Denigration An election programme may not denigrate a political party or candidate. - Standard E4: Misleading Programmes An election programme may not imitate an existing programme, format or identifiable personality in a manner which is likely to mislead.
+- Standard E1: Election Programmes are subject to other Codes (except for the balance standard see below) - Standard E2: Factual information should be clearly distinguishable from opinion or advocacy. - Standard E3: An election programme may not denigrate a political party or candidate. - Standard E4: An election programme may not imitate an existing programme, format or identifiable personality in a manner that is likely to mislead. - Standard E5: A party opening or closing address must be clearly identifiable as a party political broadcast